Larry Colton

-Lawrence Robert Colton (born June 8, 1942), a one-time professional baseball player, is a writer and educator in Portland, Oregon, United States.
+Lawrence Robert Colton (born June 8, 1942), a one-time professional baseball player, is an American writer and educator in Portland, Oregon, United States.
 He played as a pitcher for the Philadelphia Phillies in 1968; a shoulder separation ended his career.

 Baseball career

-Colton attended Westchester High School in Los Angeles CA now Westchester Enriched Sciences Magnets and signed as a pitcher by the Philadelphia Phillies as an undrafted free agent in 1964 after playing college ball at the University of California, where he holds the single game strikeout record (19).
+Colton attended Westchester High School in Los Angeles, California, now Westchester Enriched Sciences Magnets, and signed as a pitcher by the Philadelphia Phillies as an undrafted free agent in 1964 after playing college ball at the University of California, where he holds the single game strikeout record (19).
 Colton played for the Philadelphia Phillies in 1968.
 He played for Phillies farm team the Eugene Emeralds in 1965 when it was a Class A-Short Season Northwest League team and again in 1969 when it was a triple-A Pacific Coast League team.
 A shoulder separation ended his big league career after a single appearance in relief for the Phillies.